JustEdro/tap-gsheets/README.md

 }
 ```

-Define date field as date format.
-Date fields will be process as string without date_from:
+By default date field define as date with "%Y-%m-%d %H:%M:%S" format.
+If there is necessary to be changed need to set specific_date_format:

 ```hocon
 { # config.conf